Network security

 Updates add new features, but they also fix issues or vulnerabilities that allow attackers to get your information.
 Most software companies work hard to make sure security holes are fixed in each software update.

 As the business owner, it’s your responsibility to make sure your website’s software is updated and any security patches are applied.
-This includes things like plugins on your content management system and your web server.
+This includes things like plugins on your and your .
 Give yourself one less thing to think about by automating your updates.

 Keep up with your updates